 - Cyclothymic Disorder (also called cyclothymia) has numerous periods of hypomanic symptoms as well numerous periods of depressive symptoms lasting for at least 2 years.
 But, the events do not reach the level described as Bipolar I or II.

-- Specific and Unspecific Bipolar Related Disorders cover bipolar disorder symptoms that do not match the three categories listed above.
+- Specific and Unspecific Bipolar Related Disorders includes symptoms that do not match the three categories listed above.

 Manic episodes are variously described as feeling very energetic and elated.
 But, friends and family see this behavior as wired and agitated, irritable and touchy, and prone to take risks.

 Depressive episodes leave victims feeling sad and hopeless.
 They have little energy and trouble concentrating.
-They will sleep and ear too little or too much.
+They will sleep and eat too little or too much.
 And, they may think about death or suicide.

 These are feelings we all have from time to time, but diagnosis depends on the degree of strength, severity, and longevity.
-The behaviors are fits noticed by others than the victims as clearly and significantly affecting the quality of their lives.
+The behaviors include fits noticed by others than the victims as clearly and significantly affecting their quality of life.